YAKIMA IPAalc: 6.5%

 Love at first sip

 Most people remember when they had their first craft or micro-brewed beer.
 The experience is often a small epiphany, accompanied by comments like: “What? – beer can taste like this!?”.
 Our conversion to the church-of-good-beer happened in Scotland, in the tiny hamlet of Glenisla.
-We were living in Scotland while serving our timber frame carpentry apprenticeships which would lead to us starting this, and every Thursday we’d go to the local pub for a pint with our co-workers.
+We (the two founders of the brewery) were living in Scotland while serving our timber frame carpentry apprenticeships, and every Thursday we’d go to the local pub for a pint with our co-workers.
 The beer was served at cellar temperature with a hand pump, or “beer engine”, and was almost flat.
 And it was AMAZING.
 It was malty, with fruity aromas and flavours, and it usually clocked in at a whopping 3.5 to 4 % alcohol.
 We had just been introduced to cask conditioned ale, also known as real ale in the UK.

 Guys + stainless steel = happy